 In order to get the most out of your treatment at Cottonwood Springs, it is important that you work with the staff to develop your own personalized treatment plan.
 The Cottonwood Springs treatment team will provide an in-depth treatment schedule to assist you in getting the very most out of your treatment stay.

-It is essential that you engage fully in your own treatment plan, and that means attending all scheduled groups and individual sessions.
+It is essential that you engage fully in your own treatment plan, and that means attending all scheduled groups and therapeutic opportunities.
 The Cottonwood Springs staff is here to support you and encourage you--even when you may be tempted to do less than your best.
 We know you can and will be successful in your treatment stay, but only you can decide to get the most out of your stay with us.
 Our goal is to teach you the tools to regain your life.

 The Dietary program at Cottonwood Springs is carefully planned to provide food that meets the recommended dietary requirements.
 Well-balanced meals are served in a cafeteria style setting.
 A Registered Dietitian will provide consultation as needed in planning regular and special diets.
 Snacks and drinks are available on the unit.